netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

     value: SYN
 ```

-Because `Flags` comes as a list of strings, we need to flatten it before we can execute a filter based on it.
-Without the flatten operation, the `Flags` would appear as a list such as `SYN,ACK,RST`.
-When flattened, a flow with `Flags=SYN,ACK,RST` is transformed into three flows (`Flags=SYN`, `Flags=ACK` and `Flags=RST`).
-The filter operation keeps only the SYN one, which stands for establishing a TCP connection from a client to a server.
+Because `Flags` comes as a list of strings, we need to flatten it before we can filter.
+Without the flatten operation, the `Flags` would appear as a list such as `Flags=SYN,ACK,RST`.
+When flattened, that flow is mapped into three flows (`Flags=SYN`, `Flags=ACK` and `Flags=RST`).
+The filter operation keeps only the SYN one, which stands for the TCP connection being established between a client and a server.

 ```yaml
   remap: